RestoringVision

 Donating to a nonprofit should be made as easy as possible.
 Our plan was broken down into three parts: streamline the website architecture, cultivate a relationship with users via storytelling, and develop a more intuitive donation experience.

 Our team worked closely with the client to fine-tune the written and visual content on the site.
 It was crucial that the website tells the story of the organization throughout the years to build trust with donors.
-We gathered field photography and video footage to disperse throughout and crafted just the right amount of copy to keep users interested but informed.
-I designed hero sections at the top of each page to introduce the content below and provide enough space for necessary calls to action.
+We gathered field photography and video footage to disperse throughout and crafted just the right amount of copy to keep users interested and informed.
+I designed hero sections at the top of each page to introduce the content below and provide enough space for relevant calls to action if applicable.